edward-playground/aidefend-mcp/INSTALL.md

 ```

 **What this script does automatically:**
-1. ✅ Checks Python and Node.js are installed
+1. ✅ Checks Python is installed
 2. ✅ Creates a virtual environment (isolated Python environment)
 3. ✅ Installs all required Python packages
 4. ✅ Creates configuration file (`.env`)